mootools/mootools-core/Docs/Element/Element.Style.md

 ###	Arguments:

-1. styles - (*mixed*) An object, or string, containing all the styles to apply.
+1. styles - (*object*) An object of property/value pairs for all the styles to apply.

 ###	Returns: